 A soup kitchen is an establishment which offers meals to the needy for free or at very low cost.
-Soup kitchens can be found catering to the poor and needy all over the world, and many also offer a variety of other support services to their patrons.
-In many instances, visitors to a soup kitchen do not need to meet any eligibility requirements, with meals being offered to all without question.
+These places can be found catering to the poor and needy all over the world, and many also offer a variety of other support services to their patrons.
+In many instances, visitors do not need to meet any eligibility requirements, with meals being offered to all without question.

 Typically, a soup kitchen is run and staffed by volunteers who cook the food, serve it, and clean up.
-In some cases, charities actively encourage the patrons of soup kitchens to pitch in with food preparation or cleanup.
-Typically, local food banks and grocers support the soup kitchen with donations or low prices for food, recognizing the charitable role of the soup kitchen, and donations from the community may also help to keep the soup kitchen running.
+In some cases, charities actively encourage the patrons to pitch in with food preparation or cleanup.
+Typically, local food banks and grocers support the soup kitchen with donations or low prices for food, recognizing the charitable role of the establishment, and donations from the community may also help to keep the soup kitchen running.

-Religious charities often support soup kitchens, and soup kitchens can also be associated with other charities for the homeless, poor, or needy.
+Religious charities often support these establishments, and soup kitchens can also be associated with other charities for the homeless, poor, or needy.
 In some cases, patrons may be asked to sit through a brief educational lecture or reading in return for receiving free food, while in other instances, no obligations are placed upon visitors, although information about social programs is available to those who ask.